Scenic view of a highway running alongside a river with a bridge in the background.

 Changing the speed limit on this stretch of road is in line with our commitment to delivering state highways that help people get where they need to go, safely and efficiently.

-The new permanent speed limit of 110km/h has been approved by the Director of Land Transport and is expected to be in place by the end of November 2024.
+The new permanent speed limit of 110km/h has been approved by the Director of Land Transport and is in effect from 13 November 2024.

 Once this happens, the new speed limit will apply to 24.5 km of the state highway, from north of the Poplar Avenue interchange at Raumati South, to south of the Ōtaki northern interchange.